jcianci12/update-purelymail/readme.md

-# AWS Route 53 DNS Record Updater
+# DNS Record Updater for Mail Servers

-This script automates the process of updating DNS records on AWS Route 53.
-It prompts the user for the Hosted Zone ID and the website URL, then updates the DNS records accordingly.
+This script automates the process of updating DNS records for mail servers, such as PurelyMail, on AWS Route 53.
+It prompts the user for the Hosted Zone ID and the domain name, then updates the DNS records accordingly.

 ## Prerequisites